-Spyware is a type of malicious software that infects your devices, tracks your online activity, and collects your personal information without your knowledge or consent.
-It gathers this information in many ways, such as by capturing keystrokes, email addresses, web form data, and credit card numbers.
-Common signs include poor system performance, applications that often freeze, problems booting the computer, and difficulty connecting to the Internet.
+Spyware is a type of malicious software that infects your computer and mobile devices.
+It tracks your online activity and collects your personal information without your knowledge or consent.
+It gathers this personal data by capturing keystrokes, email addresses, web form data, tracking cookies, and credit card numbers.

 This type of spyware gathers passwords from infected devices.
 These include passwords stored on web browsers and login information for your PC.

 Banking Trojans are a type of spyware that records credentials from banks and other financial institutions like brokerages or digital wallets.
-They locate security vulnerabilities in browsers and tamper with web pages and transactions without the user or institution knowing about it.
+Trojans locate security vulnerabilities in browsers and tamper with web pages and transactions without the user or institution knowing about it.

-A kind of spyware that scans infected devices for information such as usernames, passwords, browser history, log files, documents, or media files.
-The software then transmits the information to another server or stores it on your PC where hackers can access it.
+This kind of spyware scans infected devices for information such as usernames, passwords, browser history, log files, documents, and media files.
+The software then transmits the information to another server or stores it on your PC, where hackers can access it.

-Sometimes called systems monitors, this type of spyware records your computer activity.
+Sometimes called system monitors, this type of spyware records your computer activity.
 It can track your keystrokes, the websites you visit, search history, and email correspondence.
 It often takes screenshots of your activity as well.
-Some kinds of keyloggers can also collect information from other connected devices such as printers.
+Some kinds of keyloggers can also collect information from other connected devices, such as printers.

-In addition, spyware can cause significant damage to your computer and other devices.
-It can drain your computer’s memory and cause it to run slowly, freeze, crash, or even overheat.
+- Spyware can cause significant damage to your computer and other devices.
+It can drain your computer’s memory and cause it to run slowly, freeze, crash, or overheat.
 Spyware can also alter search engine results, change your homepage and settings, or deliver malicious websites to your browser.

 How Does Spyware Infect Your Computer?

 There are many different ways that spyware can infect your device.
-Here are some of the most common ones:
+Here are some of the most common ways it gets delivered:

 In a drive-by download, a website or pop-up window automatically downloads spyware onto your device.
 You might get a warning giving you the name of the software and requesting permission to install it, but in many cases, there is no warning at all.

 In some cases, spyware is disguised as an anti-spyware program.
 These programs convince you that they will detect and remove spyware from your machine.
 After you run them, you’ll get a message that your computer is clean when in fact they have installed spyware on it.
-If you try to remove the program, the spyware will remain on your computer.
+Even if you remove the fake program, the spyware will remain on your computer.
 You’ll need a strong antivirus program to detect and delete it.

 Spyware, like most other kinds of malware, can be sent in a link or an email attachment.
-Never click on an unfamiliar link or attachment or open an email from an unknown sender.
+Never click on an unfamiliar link or attachment and don’t open emails from an unknown sender.
 Doing so could result in spyware being downloaded and installed on your computer.
 Clicking on malicious links can also infect your device with a worm.
 These worms are used to spread malicious software using the network your device is attached to.

 Some types of spyware target mobile devices.
-This type of spyware infects iPhone and Android devices when you install an app that has a malicious code.
-Some of these apps are legitimate but have been altered to contain malcode, others are malicious, and some have fake download links.
+This type of spyware infects iPhone and Android devices when you install an app that has malicious code.
+Some of these apps are legitimate, but have been altered to contain malcode, others are malicious, and some have fake download links.